cockroachdb/docs/v2.1/cancel-query.md

 ## Considerations

-- Schema changes (statements beginning with <code>ALTER</code>) cannot currently be cancelled.
-However, to monitor the progress of schema changes, you can use <a href="show-jobs.html"><code>SHOW JOBS</code></a>.
-- In rare cases where a query is close to completion when a cancellation request is issued, the query may run to completion.
+In rare cases where a query is close to completion when a cancellation request is issued, the query may run to completion.

 ## Required Privileges